terryaney/KatApp/readme.md

 **`modalAppInitialized(modalApplication: IKatApp, hostApplication: IKatApp )`**

+This event is triggered in two situations.

-This event is triggered after a modal application has been initialized.
+1. It is triggered **on a host application** after a modal application has been initialized.
 It allows for a host application to assign events to the modal application if needed or retain a reference to the modalApplication for later use.

 ```javascript
 // Code that shows a modal, and uses all inputs from the modal/irp application